-- Test 6: Do you have an up-to-date schedule? - Schedule is not carved in stone - Each developer must update time to end task Make sure debugging and testing is included - O Do not let manager change time! - ♠ Project will fail!
-Company will look bad!
-You will look inept! - Cut luxury features in order to meet deadline - Test 7: Do you have a spec? - Functional specification what the software will do? - Not UML, not layer diagram - Text and possible GUI sketch (i.e., Phase 1 ICOM 5016) What will happen when people use the code - No spec == guessing
+- Test 6: Do you have an up-to-date schedule?

+- Schedule is not carved in stone

+- Each developer must update time to end task Make sure debugging and testing in included

+- O Do not let manager change time! ■ Project will fail!

+- Cut luxury features in order to meet deadline

 - Test 7: Do you have a spec?

+- Functional specification what the software will do?

+- Not UML, not layer diagram

+- Text and possible GUI sketch

+- What will happen when people use the code

+- O No spec == guessing

+- Test 7: Do you have a spec?

 - Spec helps you "debug application"

 - What is needed and what is not needed

 - Right vs. wrong behavior

-- Spec helps you control schedule Identify required vs. nice to have (luxury) features
+- Spec helps you control schedule

+- Identify required vs. nice to have (luxury) features

 - Test 8: Do programmers have quiet working conditions?

 - People like to concentrate and write code (inspiration)

 - Distractions

 - Phone

 - Constant questions about schedule or windows crash

 - Far away bath rooms / food / coffee

 - Co-worker interruptions

-- Test 8: Do programmers have quiet working conditions? - One minute interruption == 15 minutes of lost work - Give people their own desk with their machine - UPRM IT syndrome you can work anywhere as long as you have access to a computer - Test 9: Do you use the best tools money can buy? - O not torture your developers with - Old machines with small monitors - Disk space quotas - Outdated OS release - Bad software tools - Microsoft Paint vs. Photoshop for Web imaging Emacsvs Eclipse for C/C++/Java coding
+- Test 8: Do programmers have quiet working conditions? - One minute interruption == 15 minutes of lost work - Give people their own desk with their machine - Test 9: Do you use the best tools money can - O Do not torture your developers with - Old machines with small monitors - Disk space quotas - Outdated OS release - Bad software tools - Microsoft Paint vs. Photoshop for Web imaging